Skip to main content

 Term life insurance conversion with reset feature

-The new term rider will be based on the same age as the new permanent policy at new issue rates without underwriting.
+The new term benefit will be based on the same age as the new permanent policy at new issue rates without underwriting.
 At least 40% of the converted term coverage must be a permanent base policy.

 Here are 2 examples of how this works.